Small rodent with little to no hair on the tail

 12 – 18 inches, including a 6 – 10 inch tail

 Ranging from urban areas to barns and crop fields

 The Roof rat is also known as the black rat, misleading as it is found in a range of browns, as well

 About the Roof Rat

 The roof rat’s ability to live almost anywhere has allowed it to spread all over the world without much competition.

 Roof rats are known as generalists, meaning they have almost no preference as to what they will eat.
 This is a large reason they are so adaptable, as well as the fact they reproduce rapidly; can fit and build nests in small spaces; and they also have a relatively long lifespan.

 The roof rat often destroys native species when it gets to a new habitat, which is one of the largest reasons for its status as a pest.
 While traditional methods can be used to exterminate the populations, newer pest control methods and procedures have proved to be very successful.

-Strategic Industries has years of experience dealing with rat and mouse infestations, and unfortunately, they are common in homes in and around Atlanta.
-Our processes are safe and effective for both home and business owners.
+Strategic Industries has years of experience dealing with rat and mouse infestations, and unfortunately, they are common throughout the Southeast.
+Our processes are safe and effective for businesses of all sizes.